GHOST-Aram/zero-docs/auth/auth.md

 # auth module
 The auth module includes an Authenticator class.
-The class includes methods for configuration authentication strategy, initializing authentication, controlling authorization and other methods related to user authentication and authorization.
+The class encapsulates methods for configuration authentication strategy, initializing authentication, controlling authorization, and other methods related to user authentication and authorization.

 The module exports the following.

-`Authenticator` as a class.
+`Authenticator`: a class.
-`authenticator` as an instance of the authenticator class.
+`authenticator`: an instance of the authenticator class.

 The exports can be imported as follows:
 ```typescript